-- The Pillman Conference Fund is available to provide limited financial assistance, up to a maximum of £150, to students attending conferences related to their research, and who will be presenting a poster or a paper at the conference.
+- The Pillman Conference Fund is available to provide limited financial assistance, up to a maximum of £150, to postgraduates attending conferences related to their research, and who will be presenting a poster or a paper at the conference.
+There are also limited funds (up to a maximum of £50) to assist with costs of attending local lectures/talks or exhibitions relevant to the student's course or to support membership of a relevant academic society.
 Postgraduates should apply to their Tutor by email in the first instance.

 - The Pillman Hardship Fund is able to provide small grants to postgraduates experiencing financial difficulty due to an unavoidable change in their circumstances.
 Postgraduates should contact their Tutor by email to discuss further.

 There are number of scholarships, studentships and Travel awards available by application, to current Girton members and prospective students.

 - They are open to students who have graduated or will have graduated before 1st October of the year they apply.